 With refurbishment contracts, potential new builds, and an aging workforce, many new jobs will become available in the next 10 years.
 Efforts are already underway to attract and train the next generation of nuclear workers.

 The Canadian nuclear industry has revenues of approximately $6.6 billion and contributes $1.5 billion in federal and provincial taxes.
 A large portion of this revenue flows from Canada’s uranium sector.
-Canada produces about 21% of the world’s uranium, and exports approximately 90% of what it produces.
-This amounts to $500 million in uranium exports per year.
+Canada produces about 22% of the world’s uranium, and exports approximately 85% of what it produces.

 Canada also exports approximately 50% of the world’s radioactive isotopes used in nuclear medicine.